Anshul-Lingarkar/Employee-Connect/README.md

 ## How long did you spend on this project?

 I spent around 6 hours for the development of this project.

 I had distributed my work over 4 days, where I worked on UI and basic setup, adding logo for the app on Day 1.
-Then I worked on using the Retrofit for API call, handlnig unnecessary API call while rotating the phone screen, pull-to-refresh part and adding the employee photos, along with Basic UI testing of the App on Day 2.
+Then I worked on using the Retrofit for API call, handling unnecessary API call while rotating the phone screen, pull-to-refresh part and adding the employee photos, along with Basic UI testing of the App on Day 2.
 On Day 3, I worked on setting up the Dagger.